cascadiajs/cascadiajs/app/markdown/2025/scholarships.md

 The Opportunity Scholarship Program is open to anyone who:

 ```
-1. Lives in the Pacific Northwest
+1. Lives in the Pacific Northwest, and

-2. Is able to attend both days of the conference (September 18 and 19)
+2. Is able to attend both days of the conference (September 18 and 19), and

 3. Meets -one- of the following: